sveltely/sveltely.github.io/presentation.md

 Notes:

-Thank you Chows, now I'm going to talk about the local development environment for Svelte and a bit about how components work.
+Now I'm going to talk about the local development environment for Svelte and a bit about how components work.

-You can get a project template by running the first command.
+You can download a basic project template by running the top command.
 This is similar to what `create-react-app` does for you.

-You can then change directories into your new project folder and run `npm install` to get all the dependencies.
+You can then just change into the new folder and install the dependencies.

-Once that's finished installing you can do `npm run dev` to start the local development server.
+And `npm run dev` will start a server on `localhost:5000`

 +++